Gurobi/gurobi-optimods/docs/source/mods/min-cost-flow.rst

-Minimum Cost Flow
+Minimum-Cost Flow
 =================

-Minimum cost flow problems are defined on a graph or network where the goal is to send an amount of flow.
-Other graph problems can be modelled using this framework (with suitable alterations).
+Minimum-cost flow problems is are defined on a graph where the goal is to route a certain amount of flow in the cheapest way.
+It is a fundamental flow problem as many other graph problems can be modelled using this framework, for example, the shortest-path or maximum flow problems.

 Problem Specification
 ---------------------

 .. tabs::

     .. tab:: Graph Theory

         For a given graph :math:`G` with set of vertices :math:`V` and edges :math:`E`.
-For a given :math:`(i,j)\in E`, we have:
+Each edge :math:`(i,j)\in E` has the following attributes:

         - cost: :math:`c_{ij}\in \mathbb{R}`;
         - and capacity: :math:`B_{ij}\in\mathbb{R}`.

         Also, each vertex :math:`i\in V` has a demand :math:`d_i\in\mathbb{R}`.

-        The problem can be stated as finding a capacity feasible flow such that the total cost is minimised and the demand at each vertex is met.
+        The problem can be stated as finding a the flow with minimal cost such
+        that:

+        - the flow is capacity feasible;
+        - and, the demand at each vertex is met.

     .. tab:: Optimization Model

-        For a given graph :math:`G` with set of vertices :math:`V` and edges :math:`E`.
-For a given :math:`(i,j)\in E`, we have:

-        - cost: :math:`c_{ij}\in \mathbb{R}`;
-        - and capacity: :math:`B_{ij}\in\mathbb{R}`.

-        Also, each vertex :math:`i\in V` has a demand :math:`d_i\in\mathbb{R}`.
-        A negative demand indicates a supply vertex whereas a positive demand indicates a consumer vertex.

-        Let us define a set of continuous variables :math:`x_{ij}` to represent the amount of flow going through an edge.
+        Let us define a set of continuous variables :math:`x_{ij}` to represent the amount of non-negative (:math:`\geq 0`) flow going through an edge :math:`(i,j)\in E`.

         The mathematical formulation can be stated as follows: